Topical Collection on Governance and AI: Challenges for a sustainable digital ecosystem

 - UN Sustainable Development Goals

-Deadline for submission: 9th January 2021
+Deadline for submission: extended to 22nd January 2021

 Submissions should be original papers and should not be under consideration for publication elsewhere.
 Extended versions of high quality conference papers that are already published at relevant venues may also be considered as long as the additional contribution is substantial (at least 30% of new content).

 Authors must follow the formatting and submission instructions of the AI and Ethics journal at https://www.springer.com/journal/43681.

 During the first step in the submission system Editorial Manager, please select “Original Research” as article type.
 In further steps, please confirm that your submission belongs to a special issue and choose from the drop-down menu the appropriate special issue title.